D3-4D/SuffX/README.md

 ## Technical Specifications and Constraints

 > [!WARNING]
 > Negative numerical input processing is temporarily restricted.
 Negative numbers passed into internal functions will clear to zero thresholds via math.max(Number, 0) evaluation lines.
+As a temporary workaround, apply math.abs and reprocess the resulting outputs.

 > getsuffix and tosuffix indexed inputs handles are case-sensitive, regardless of StrictRT.